-The main driver for the loss before tax in 2019 was an increase in the cost of claims.
-The increase in claims cost was driven by a number of factors including medical inflation (which includes impacts from changes in medical staff costs, the cost of drugs and new treatments and technologies) and an increase in activity in private hospitals.
+Claims can vary significantly from year to year.
+Claims increased significantly in 2019 due to a number of factors including medical inflation (which includes impacts from changes in medical staff costs, the cost of drugs and new treatments and technologies) and an increase in activity in private hospitals.